The-MAS-Network/TheSolution/README.md

 Until March 29th, 2024

 **Winner Announcement:**
-Winners announced on @masbtc21 Twitter.
+Winners announced on @soengaged Twitter.
 Once those winners are announced, only Part 2 will be available for submissions.

 **Submission Guidelines:**